LuisAyuso/liber_excommunicationum/README.md

 - [x] No double weapons.
 - [ ] Heretic comando silenced pistol, +2 from cover... but +1 out of cover
 - [ ] It is possible to clone upgraded units to more that the limit of the upgrade
+- [ ] Communicant does not show cross
+- [ ] Communicant can equip capirote and gas mask

 ### Questions about playtest 1.3.2